Methodology

 Large Sample Size

-257 complete responses — large for qualitative research — representative across all branches of Islam, races, ethnicities, ages at conversion, education levels, marital statuses, and varying sexual orientations.
+459 participants and 400 complete quantitative responses, with 257 women completing both strands in full: a sample size that is large for mixed-methods research and representative across all branches of Islam, races, ethnicities, ages at conversion, education levels, marital statuses, and varying sexual orientations.

 Mixed Methods Convergence